kinan-02/SkinCancer-AL/README.md

    Ensure that the output of your chosen strategy is saved correctly, as the plotting notebook will rely on this data to create the figures.

+---
+This completes the instructions for running the notebooks and processing the data for our project.
+We encourage you to explore the final results, consider potential improvements, and possibly extend the project with your ideas.

+**Thank you for following through with our project workflow!**